Dlang-UPB/D-Summer-School/lab-06/README.md

 `returnIfPrimeTemplate` checks if its template argument is a prime number.
 This means that `isPrime(num)` is evaluated at compile time.
 This procedure is called [Compile Time Function Evaluation (CTFE)](https://tour.dlang.org/tour/en/gems/compile-time-function-evaluation-ctfe).
-We will dive deeper into this topic [later in this session](#ctfe-and-string-mixins).
+We will dive deeper into this topic [later in this session](#ctfe).
-Until then, CTFE means just what its name implies: the compiler evaluates the result of a function whose parameters **are known at compile time**.
+Until then, CTFE means precisely what its name implies: the compiler evaluates the result of a function whose parameters **are known at compile time**.

 [Quiz](./quizzes/template-constraints.md)